ffkato/docs/docs/source/docs/operating-system/process-thread.md

 A thread has a stack, registers, and a PC.
 Threads' stacks can be accessed by the others within same process.
 It's a sequential execution flow within a process, a unit of scheduling (a process is now a container of threads).

 The data structure representing a thread is thread control block (TCB).
+TCBs are linked to their belonging PCB.
+Some fields appear in both PCB and TCB, such as PC.

 Multi-threading can help